shashiks/score-voter-eth/README.md

 Feel free to use this as a template to get started on these technologies.
 </br>
 <p>It consists of a Voting Contract and a UserRepository interface and its impl.
+<p>The factory version uses a factory to create a Contract.
+In addition it also provides for using any the last user repository
+	associated with the user id to be reused for a new contract being created.
+	The user repo is auto injected in the new contract as per new version and it does not need to be set by admin.
 <p>The interface is defined so that the user repo and the process of registration and validations can be changed in future
 as required.
-<p>The Voting contract expects an address of any Contract implementing the UserRepository interface to be injected for it
-to validate and get details of voters voting for options.

 <p>After the deployment of contracts to the blockchain the flow at a high level is as follows:
 <ol>